forestgrape/coronavirus/index.md

 this new model is added:
 * Dry form transmission

-Compared to aerosols - an example is the scent of a freshly cooked soup -, tiny dry particulates can diffuse around smoke-like - smoke is a collection of tiny dry particulates diffusing around -, stay in the air even longer and may have a higher lung deposition fraction and less clearance.
+Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave smoke like - smoke is a collection of tiny dry particulates diffusing around - so they can diffuse around and stay in the air even longer.
+Dry particulates have a potentially more infectious lung deposition and less clearance.

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for Sars-Cov-1/2.